hojjat69/travelling/README.md

 # travelling
-In this repository I provide back-end python codes in Django as well as HTML, CSS and JS files the  travel agency web.
+In this repository I provide back-end python codes (Django package) as well as HTML, CSS and JS files the  travel agency web.
 It has two application called index.
 Account is an pplication for user sign-up, sign-in, sign-out functionalities.
 Index is used for visualization of the destinations in the homepage.

 Steps to Visualize the Web: